BrooksPoltl/WordWise/BUG_BASH.md

 - Pasting large text does not work initially (could be bullet issue?)
 Detects the errors but doesn't highlight, works after save though?
 - Proper nouns are getting flagged
 - for passive if you update a sentence that isnt the first sentence it doesn't start with a space.
+- Document title does not trigger auto save